 Put $g_{f, t}:=(\Phi_{f, t})^*g_{L^2}$.

-To study the second principal term of $g_{f, t}$ (recall (\ref{eq:firstpricipal}) for the first pricipal term in more general setting) along the same way as in \cite{BerardBessonGallot}, it is necessary to generalize the heat kernel expansion in \cite[p.380]{BerardBessonGallot} to weighted manifolds.
-We claim: \begin{theorem}[Weighted version of B\'erard-Besson-Gallot theorem] We have the following asymptotic formula as $t \to 0^+$
+To study the second principal term of $g_{f, t}$ (recall (\ref{eq:firstpricipal}) for the first principal term in more general setting) along the same way as in \cite{BerardBessonGallot}, it is necessary to generalize the heat kernel expansion in \cite[p.380]{BerardBessonGallot} to weighted manifolds.
+We claim: